 Yet, many people dismiss their pain because it isn’t bad enough to warrant a doctor visit, don’t want to use their hard-earned money on it, take the time to go, or are anxious about what their doctor will have to say.
 If you are experiencing TMJ symptoms but avoiding diagnosis and treatment, you only worsen your condition.

 Chronic Jaw Pain

 Most of us know that pain is our body’s way of telling us something is wrong.
 While many TMJ cases are temporary, some are persistent and need intervention.
-Your jaw pain could be joint pain experienced with the flu, COVID-19, or unexpected trauma that will resolve with time and rest.
+Your jaw pain could be joint pain experienced with the flu, a cold, or unexpected trauma that will resolve with time and rest.
 In other circumstances, your jaw pain may be due to a misalignment of the jaw joints that won’t resolve on its own.
 If you’re experiencing TMJ symptoms such as facial pain, headaches, neck and shoulder pain, and ear-related symptoms for more than eight days in a row, it’s time to consider that you may need medical intervention.

 If your persistent jaw pain goes untreated, your body will increase the severity and longevity, letting you know more urgently that something is wrong.
 The painful TMJ symptoms will affect your quality of life and prevent you from doing the things you love and keeping up your responsibilities.